 Generalized Anxiety Disorder (GAD)

 GAD produces chronic, exaggerated worrying about everyday life.
-This can consume hours each day, making it hard to concentrate or finish routine daily tasks.
+This worrying can consume hours each day, making it hard to concentrate or finish daily tasks.
 A person with GAD may become exhausted by worry and experience headaches, tension or nausea.

 Social Anxiety Disorder